 5. Open the Logo Maker

 When you click on your chosen template, it'll open up in the Logo Maker.
-For my example, I chose the Fashion Stylist Logo Maker template shown here:
+For my example, I chose the Fashion Stylist Logo Maker (no longer available) template shown here:

 6. Customise Your Logo Template

 You can now customise your logo template as much or as little as you like, based on the adjectives and colours your identified in Clarify Your Logo Design Ideas.
 The adjectives I’m using for this clothing business are ‘feminine’, ‘modern’, and ‘chic’.

 You can start anywhere, but let’s start with the controls on the right and work from the bottom up.
 First, we'll choose our background colour.
 Refer to Clarify Your Logo Design Ideas.
 What colours have you chosen for your logo?
 This is a good time to try them out to see which you like.
 You can use the colour picker to try different shades of your chosen colours until you find one that resonates.
 If the background isn’t going to be a part of your logo design, then make it white or transparent.
 For my example, I changed the colour of the background to a lavender hue that I consider quite feminine: